James DuBose

+James DuBose Jr (born December 4, 1969) is an American television producer, filmmaker, and entertainment-industry executive.
+He is widely recognized for his pioneering role as general manager and head of programming of Fox Soul for Fox Broadcasting Network.
+He is the founder of In The Black Network (ITBN), an advertising-based video on demand streaming network technically operated through Brightcove Inc.

 Early life and family

-A native of Greensboro, North Carolina, James DuBose was born in 1969 to a local chef and restauranteur-father and a hardworking factory worker-mother.
-He raised as an only child, coming of age during a historical turning point in the civil rights movement and his hometown: the "desegregation and integration" period marked by the 1969 Greensboro Uprising.
+Born and raised in the Southern US city of Greensboro, North Carolina, during a turning point of the civil rights movement and throughout the pinnacle "desegregation and integration" era of Greensboro, He was raised as an only child by his mother, Mary Ann DuBose, a single parent who was employed at the local AMP plant.

 Education

 DuBose attended Northeast Guilford Middle School before he transitioned to Northeast Guilford High School in McLeansville, North Carolina.
-He gained recognition as an elite athlete on both the football field and the basketball court, and received a full athletic football scholarship at Wake Forest University where he majored in Communications.
+He gained recognition as an elite athlete on both the football field and the basketball court.
+As a result, he received a full athletic football scholarship at Wake Forest University in Winston-Salem, North Carolina, with Communications as his focused major of study.
 DuBose was a major team player of WSU's college football roster, as a defensive end for the Wake Forest Demon Deacons.
 As a senior, he was co-captain of the 1989 Wake Forest Demon Deacons football team.
-On May 21, 1990, DuBose graduated with a Bachelor of Communications.
-He would go on to pledge Omega Psi Phi Fraternity, Inc.
+On May 21, 1990, DuBose was officiated as a member of the Wake Forest University Graduating Class of 1990, presented with a Bachelor of Communications.

 DuBose Entertainment

+Before launching DuBose Entertainment, DuBose served as president of Sean 'P. Diddy' Combs' Bad Boy Television under the Bad Boy Worldwide Entertainment brand.
+DuBose is credited for his executive eye in captivating audiences while generating top-billing numbers.

 In 2006, DuBose founded DuBose Entertainment.
 Within the first two years of operation, the Los Angeles production company had 45 employees.
 Projects under the DuBose Entertainment banner include ComicView: One Mic Stand with Kevin Hart, Keyshia Cole: The Way It Is, Monica: Still Standing, Tiny and Toya, Toya: A Family Affair, Trey Songz: My Moment, The Michael Vick Project, and Hell Date.

 Efforts to form a music branch under the DuBose Entertainment banner led DuBose to join forces with rapper MC Lyte.
 On August 27, 2009, MC Lyte took to her blog to announce the merger.
 "There is no doubt that James DuBose is a prolific producer," she wrote, "who has become the go to guy for some of today's biggest names."
 Two years later, the pair signed dancehall reggae artist Beenie Man to the music label.
 That same year, R&B singer Tweet joined the growing artist roster of DuBose Music Group.
 In 2013, Tweet released a five-track EP, Simply Tweet, under the DuBose banner.